phisko/kengine/README.md

 Physics:
 * [BulletSystem](common/systems/bullet/BulletSystem.md): simulates physics using Bullet Physics

-Some of these systems make use of libraries which you may not want to compile, and are therefore optional.
+Some of these systems make use of external libraries which you may not want to depend upon, and are therefore disabled by default.
 To enable them, set the corresponding CMake variable to `true` in your `CMakeLists.txt`:

 | System         | Variable        |
 |----------------|-----------------|